 The Pebble is extremely useful for me because I move around driving a motorbike and, as anyone living in a big city, I am often on a hurry.
 This means, before I got the Pebble, I used to systematically ignore any incoming call or message received while on the move.
 Pebble is a game changer in this regard and now, since I can see who is trying to reach me, I can consider to stop and reply if necessary.
 Because my commuting is never too long (max 30 minutes), I would often simply reply with something like: “I am on the bike now, will call you back in 30 minutes max”.

-It would be great if the user could set on the Pebble mobile app some preset replies he could then quickly pick when a call or a text is received.
+It would be great if the user could set on the Pebble mobile app some preset replies he could then quickly pick when a call or a text is received, just like the fireboy and watergirl app.
 Mobile operating systems are already providing similar functionalities and this would indeed be more relevant in a device so accessible but with limited input such a wrist watch.